awesto/django-shop/docs/reference/search.rst

 information customers might search for.

 Elasticsearch uses the term ``Document`` to describe a searchable entity.
 In **django-SHOP**, we can define one or more product models, each declaring their own fields.
-Since in our shop we want to search over all products, regardless of their specific model definition, we need a mapping from those fields onto the representation used to create the reverse index.
+Since in our e-commerce site, we want to search over all products, regardless of their specific model definition, we need a mapping from those fields onto the representation used to create the reverse index.
 For this purpose, **django-SHOP** is shipped with a generic document class named ``ProductDocument``.
 It contains three index fields: ``product_name``, ``product_code`` and ``body``.

 Product Name